 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card, Southwest Rapid Rewards® Performance Business Credit Card, The Ritz-Carlton™ Credit Card, Marriott Bonvoy Brilliant™ American Express® Card, The Business Platinum Card® from American Express and The Platinum Card® from American Express are not available through this site.
+Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card, The Ritz-Carlton™ Credit Card, Marriott Bonvoy Brilliant™ American Express® Card and The Platinum Card® from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Since March 19th, Trusted Traveler Program enrollment centers have not conducted interviews for new applicants.
-But, now we have a reopening date.
-Enrollment centers are now scheduled to reopen on August 10, 2020 — which is a delay from the originally-announced reopening date of July 6.
-Extensive health regulations will be in place for both employees and applicants, but you can already schedule your appointment.
+But, after months of delays, enrollment centers reopened on September 8, 2020.
+Health regulations are in place for both employees and applicants, but you can currently schedule appointments.

 What Are Trusted Traveler Programs